gpii-ops/gpii-infra/gcp/README.md

 We are considering number of probable failure scenarios for our GCP infrastructure:

-1. Data corruption on a single CouchDB replica
+1. **Data corruption on a single CouchDB replica**

-In this scenario we rely on internal CouchDB ability to recover from data loss.
+In this scenario we rely on CouchDB ability to recover from loss of one or more replicas (our current production CouchDB settings allow us to lose up to 2 random nodes and still keep data integrity).
 The best course of action as follows:

 * Make sure that you figured affected CouchDB pod properly
 * There is a PVC object, associated with affected CouchDB pod.
 Let's say affected pod is `couchdb-couchdb-1`, then corresponding PVC is `database-storage-couchdb-couchdb-1`, located in the same namespace.